gauravashisth/notes/nvim/blazingly-fast-keymaps.md

     • ctrl+h :
     • ctrl+p :
     • ctrl+n :
+  use of shift key:
+    • shift + a: move sursor at last of line, and entera in insert mode
+    • shift + s: deletes the complete line, and enters in insert mode
+    •

   multi-cursors:
     • have n line and want to put those lines into an array. (many usecases are found)